Aidan-Stephenson/ANP-2023/docs/tcp.md

 Currently the only response implemented is `SYN ACK`.

 #### tcp_tx
-This function takes a TCP header, ip address, and *should* take a payload.
+This function takes a TCP packet.
 With this it constructs a TCP packet, allocates a new sub struct, calculates the checksum and passes it on to `ip_output`.

 Currently, if the ip address is `127.0.0.1` this will result in an infinite ARP loop.
 This is likely a bug.